At look back at 40-plus years of hunting and fishing reporting

 Fishing and hunting license and tag fees have skyrocketed over the past few decades and the number of hunters and anglers has fallen in proportion to the fee increases.
 When I first started writing, we sold 2.5 million annual fishing licenses and 850,000 annual hunting licenses.
 Today, there are under a million fishing licenses and 250,000 hunting licenses sold.
 The state’s population has doubled over the same time frame.

 I used to argue with anyone if they said that California politicians would eventually ban hunting and fishing in the state, staking some indefensible moral high ground.
 It would never happen, I argued.
 But today, after watching the decades of piecemeal desiccation of sound fish and wildlife management, and hearing the shrill voices banging the drums of bans, I don’t argue any longer.
 It could happen in my lifetime.
 Maybe I’m just turning into that grumpy old man I groused about 40-some years ago.
 Maybe.
-I’m just glad Lake Perris is full again and plan to catch some whopper bluegill this spring on my flyrod, maybe that old eight-food Fenwick.
+I’m just glad Lake Perris is full again and plan to catch some whopper bluegill this spring on my flyrod, maybe on that old eight-foot Fenwick.